Vessel Delivery & Handover Services

 • Handover between old crew and new crew

-• Support for stores, provisions and working gear arrangement
+• Stores, provisions and working gear follow-up

-• Communication between owner, manager and vessel team
+• Owner, manager and vessel team communication

-5. Class, Flag and Insurance Coordination Support
+5. Class, Flag and Insurance Follow-Up

 Class and flag status must be controlled carefully during ownership change.
 Any expired certificate, overdue survey, missing endorsement or unresolved recommendation can affect sailing permission, insurance and trading readiness.